geraldnilles/Chromecast-Server/GoogleCastProtocol.markdown

     * UDP Socket Interface
         * This is used to interface with the Web App's WebSockets.
 Play, Pause, and Seek commands are sent via WebSockets

-TODO Figure out if there is a spcial APP-ID that points to a local IP Address

-Note: If google doesnt give me an AppID, i could just setup Firewall that redirects one of the Test Apps to my local server.

 ## Launching A Web App Overview
 This section will cover all of the steps required to launch a WebApp on A Chromecast Device.